 Sponsored by Harte Research Institute and the Caribbean Marine Fisheries Council

 - Must be a registered student, or have graduated within the past 12 months.
 If a recent graduate, the presentation must be on thesis/dissertation research.
-This will be verified by contacting student’s major professor.
+We will verify by contacting student’s major professor.

-- Must be first author on the presentation and paper
+- Must be first author on the presentation and extended abstract

-- Students will not be considered for the award if they are presenting work that has been previously published.
+- We will not consider applications for the award if students are presenting work previously published.
 However, if they are presenting new data that integrates with previously published work, they are eligible to compete for the award

-- Must submit either an extended abstract or a full manuscript based on the oral/poster presentation to the Student Awards Committee Chair – this is a requirement for both oral and poster presenters.
+- Must submit either an extended abstract (or a full manuscript) based on the oral/poster presentation to the Student Awards Committee Chair ([email protected]).
+This is a requirement for both oral and poster presenters.
 Deadline is Sunday 5 November 2023.

-- Must fill out the Abstract Submission Form (click here to submit) in the GCFI web page where there is a check box that will ask if the author wishes to be considered for a student award.
+- Must fill out the Abstract Submission Form (click here to submit) in the GCFI web page where there is a check box the student has to activate if she/he wishes to be considered for the award.
 Upon submission of the form, the abstract will be forwarded to the Student Awards Committee as well as the Program Committee.
-If a student does not indicate their desire to compete by the abstract submission deadline, they will not be judged at the meeting.
-Students may withdraw their presentation from consideration for an award up until 8AM on Monday 8 November, 2021 the first day of the meeting.
+If a student does not indicate their desire to compete their presentation will not be evaluated.
+Students may withdraw their presentation from consideration for the award up until 8AM on Monday 6 November, 2023 the first day of the conference.

-- Student winners from the previous year are not eligible to compete during the current year. (ie, a student can not win the award 2 years in a row, but they could win an award twice, as long as it is not in consecutive years).
+- Student winners from the previous year are not eligible to compete during the current year. (ie, a student cannot win the award two years in a row, but they could win an award twice, as long as it is not in consecutive years).

-- Students must be GCFI members in good standing to be eligible for the awards.
-If you are not a current member, please join at https://www.gcfi.org/become-a-member/
+- Students must be GCFI members in good standing to be eligible for the award.
+If not a current member, please join at https://www.gcfi.org/become-a-member/

 - Criteria will follow approved oral/poster judging forms (see criteria below).